Ba5ik7/ngx-editor-js2-blocks/README.md

 To create a new block, implement the `BlockComponent` interface as shown below.

+For a step‑by‑step example, see [docs/create-panel-block.md](docs/create-panel-block.md) to build a panel block similar to Atlassian Confluence panels.

 ### BlockComponent Interface

 Each block must implement the following interface: